Js109/Coding_Task_2/README.md

 must be executed on the main folder.

 This process creates a target folder that contains a .jar file.
 This file must be executed.
+Alternatively you can start up the application through the main class and modify the input String there.

 ## Algorithm explanation
 <kbd>![image info](explanation_algorithm.png "Algorithm explanation")</kbd>